 Fotolia

 Polyamorous; no children; one nesting partner; no number one companion.
-“I live with one accomplice and feature an extensive another associate as well.
+“I live with one accomplice and feature another extensive associate as well.
 Neither is my number one.
 I also have a few very casual entanglements, but I’d hesitate to name the one’s relationships.
 My nesting associate is seeing a couple of human beings.
 However, he is not critically concerned with everybody else.
 My other partner has a significant partner who lives a six-hour train trip away.

 8. Chrissy, 35

-Ethically/consensually non-monogamous; biological children; one nesting associate; no number one associate.”[I have a] nesting companion and kiddos.
-We have compiled and traded off over the years, taking turns getting every other thru faculty and operating.
-He’s currently the stay-at-home figure, and I’m the school and paintings person; however, that might trade once my youngest starts college.
-We maintain the whole lot obvious, and whilst with other companions; we trade off with them.
+Ethically/consensually non-monogamous; biological children; one nesting associate; no number one associate.”
+[I have a] nesting companion and kiddos.
+We have compiled and traded off over the years, taking turns getting every other through faculty and operating.
+He’s currently the stay-at-home figure, and I’m the school and painting person; however, that might change once my youngest starts college.
+Obviously, we maintain the whole lot, and while with other companions, we trade off with them.

 9. Jennifer, 36

-Polyamorous; one organic child; one nesting accomplice; no primary partner.
+Polyamorous: one organic child, one nesting accomplice, no primary partner.

 Fotolia